-There is substantial scientific evidence that a well-balanced diet supports a lower sodium intake to help prevent hypertension and even lower blood pressure in individuals with high blood pressure.
-It is likely that several components of the diet work together to bring down blood pressure levels.
+There is substantial scientific evidence that a well-balanced diet supports a lower sodium intake to help prevent hypertension and even lower blood pressure in individuals with existing high blood pressure conditions.
+More often than not, the various components of a healthier diet will work together to bring down blood pressure levels.

-Eat poultry without skin and lean meat instead of the higher fat options, and include fish regularly too.
-If you do cook at home, cook with less oil.
+If you do cook at home, do choose cooking methods that would help you cook with less oil.
 Steam, grill, bake, roast, boil or pan fry with less oil, to keep your dishes lower in fat.

-Use the Nutrition Information Panel on food labels to select products that are lower in total fat, saturated fat, trans fat and cholesterol.
+Use the Nutrition Information Panel on food labels to help you choose healthier food products that are lower in saturated fats.
 A simple way to identify a healthier product within each food category is to select those with the Healthier Choice Symbol.

 When you eat out, do a visual check and pick cooked food items that do not look greasy.
-Avoid oily, deep fried food and dishes with gravies that have oil floating on the surface.
+Avoid oily, deep fried food and dishes with gravies that have excessive oils floating on the surface.

-There is evidence to show that consuming alcohol in large amounts and frequently increases blood pressure.
-So, if you do drink alcohol, then limit the amount you drink.
+There is evidence to show that consuming alcohol in large amounts and frequently, will increase blood pressure.
+So, if you do drink alcohol, limit the amount you drink.
 Limit alcohol intake to no more than one standard drink per day if you are a woman and two standard drinks per day if you are a man.
-A standard drink is can (220 ml) of beer, 1 glass (100 ml) of wine or 1 nip (30 ml) of spirits.
+A standard drink is a can (330ml) of beer, 1 glass (100ml) of wine or 1 nip (30ml) of spirits.